Secure your savings with an FCNR Fixed Deposit Account, specially designed for NRIs and PIOs to earn fixed returns in foreign currency.

 Copy of your Form 60 or PAN card

-NRI seafarers must provide a Continuous Discharge Certificate (CDC) copy with a disembarkment stamp on the last page
+NRI seafarers have to provide a Continuous Discharge Certificate (CDC) copy with a disembarkment stamp on the last page

 NRI seafarers may also be asked to provide a Foreign Exchange Management Act (FEMA) declaration